Hey there Guys,

 Today MX newspaper here in Melbourne did a front page story on a new HIV testing kit that may be offered for sale in local service stations and night clubs.
 Given the importance of this topic I thought it was important to help bring a little perspective to the idea of home HIV tests, and to also address how rapid HIV testing could be brought to Australia to help eliminate the scary and sometimes painful waiting period involved with traditional HIV tests.

 Currently in Australia HIV testing is offered via a visit to your local doctor or sexual health clinic.
+You get tested and only have to wait a small amount of time before getting your results.
+If you play an aztec slot machine at EasyMobileCasino.com, you won’t notice the length of your wait time.
 One of the main reasons for this current setup is to allow for the important counselling and education that is essential as part of the testing.

 If you have never had an HIV test it’s important to understand that, in addition to the blood test, it’s vital to be able to have an open conversation about why you may wish to have the HIV test done in the first place.
 By talking with a doctor or nurse that has been trained in sexual health, they can help guide your understanding of not only HIV tests but also general sexual health, safe sex, and discuss other tests that may be worth getting done at the same time.